evaepel/software-verification-project/README.md

 ### Update

 When updating some cell in a row, we need to make sure we do not exceed from the row bounds.
-We check it in a similar way as the select verification:
+We check it in a similar way as in the select verification:
 ```bash
  while (i < MAX_COLS && cols_to_update[i] != -1) {
        assume(g_end == cursor_value(cursor)+table->row_size);